ansys/pystk/doc/source/api/ansys/stk/core/graphics/IGraphicsFont.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.graphics.IGraphicsFont.name`
+              - Gets the typeface name of the font.
             * - :py:attr:`~ansys.stk.core.graphics.IGraphicsFont.size`
+              - Gets the size of the font.
             * - :py:attr:`~ansys.stk.core.graphics.IGraphicsFont.bold`
+              - Gets a value that indicates whether this font is bold.
             * - :py:attr:`~ansys.stk.core.graphics.IGraphicsFont.italic`
+              - Gets a value that indicates whether this font is italic.
             * - :py:attr:`~ansys.stk.core.graphics.IGraphicsFont.underline`
+              - Gets a value that indicates whether this font is underlined.
             * - :py:attr:`~ansys.stk.core.graphics.IGraphicsFont.strikeout`
+              - Gets a value that indicates whether this font has a horizontal line through its characters.
             * - :py:attr:`~ansys.stk.core.graphics.IGraphicsFont.outline`
+              - Gets a value that indicates whether this font has an outline around its characters.
             * - :py:attr:`~ansys.stk.core.graphics.IGraphicsFont.style`
+              - Gets the font style enumeration that contains the style for this font.
+This does not include the outline property.
             * - :py:attr:`~ansys.stk.core.graphics.IGraphicsFont.antialias`
+              - Gets a value that indicates whether this font is antialiased.

 Import detail